Skip to main content

 Madagascar (Sakoany)

-The source of the world's finest Celestite geodes.
-These spectacular specimens feature large, well-formed, sky-blue tabular crystals lining spherical geodes up to 30cm or more in diameter.
-The color is consistently excellent.
+Produces the world's best Celestite geodes.
+Large, well-formed sky-blue tabular crystals line spherical geodes up to 30cm across.
+Color is consistently good.

 United States (Ohio, Michigan)

-Ohio is a major Celestite source — large crystal deposits in limestone formations near Clay Center produce excellent specimens.
-Some Ohio Celestite is colorless to white rather than blue.
-The mineral is the state gem of Ohio.
+Ohio is a major Celestite source with large deposits in limestone near Clay Center.
+Some Ohio material is colorless to white rather than blue.
+Celestite is Ohio's state gem.

 Italy (Sicily)

-Italian Celestite occurs in sulfur deposits, sometimes in association with sulfur crystals.
-Specimens from this region have been known since the mineral's original classification in the 18th century.
+Italian Celestite occurs in sulfur deposits, sometimes alongside sulfur crystals.
+Known since the mineral's original classification in the 18th century.

 Physical Properties